data-8/geography-88/session2/README.md

-This file contains data and notebooks for session 2 of Geography 88, including the first assignment notebook.
+This folder contains data and notebooks for session 2 of Geography 88, including the first assignment notebook.